hsintmike/InsightDataScience/README.md

 #F <-> #G

 ```
-Then we can fill half diagonal matrix, the other half will be symmetric.
+Then we can fill half matrix, the other half will be symmetric.
 Since A connect to B, B also connect to A. The edges counts of each node are the sum of that column.

 Average Degree = (2+3+3+1+3+1+1) / 7 = 2.00

 **Clarification**
 - If the tweet has empty hashtag, it will be not accounted for this matrix calculation.
-- If the tweet has single hashtag and did not connect to any other hashtags in this 60 seconds time window, it will be not accounted for this matrix calculation.
+- If the tweet has single hashtag and did not connect to any other hashtags in that 60 seconds time window, it will be not accounted for this matrix calculation.
-- If all tweets are empty hashtag **or** all are single hashtag in the 60 seconds time window, then average degree will return 0.
+- If all tweets are empty hashtag **or** all are single hashtag in that 60 seconds time window, then average degree will return 0.